 In contrast, the similar phrase “toss up state” was used only 29 times in the six months of reviewed reports.

-A related term in politics is bellwether.
+Another related term in electoral politics is bellwether.